Financial Economics PhD Candidate at UCL

-Before starting at UCL, I worked in the Financial Stability Department of Banco de Portugal.
-I graduated with Distinction from MSc.
-Economic History at the London School of Economics after obtaining my BA. in Economics at Catolica Lisbon School of Business and Economics.
+Before starting my PhD, I worked in the Financial Stability Department at Banco de Portugal and studied at the London School of Economics and Católica Lisbon.

 Depositor inertia and bank market power